-Rockets fired from Gaza at Tel Aviv, explosions heard: Israeli military
+Rockets fired from Gaza at Tel Aviv, no casualties: Israeli military

-TEL AVIV (Reuters) - Two rockets were fired from the Gaza Strip at the Tel Aviv area on Thursday, setting off sirens, the Israeli military said, and several explosions were heard.
+TEL AVIV (Reuters) - Two rockets were launched from the Gaza Strip at the Tel Aviv area on Thursday, the Israeli military said, in the first such attack there since the 2014 war in the Palestinian enclave.

 TV footage showed what looked like Israeli interceptor missiles streaking into the sky above Tel Aviv, Israel’s commercial capital, and detonating.

+Explosions rang out, but there were no reports of injuries or damage.
 Despite the apparent activation of Israel’s Iron Dome air defense system, the military said no rockets were shot down.

-It said there were no reports of casualties or damage.
+“No rocket fell in any built-up area,” military spokesman Brigadier-General Ronen Manelis told Israel Radio, declining to provide further operational details.

-It was the first time sirens had rung out in the city since the 2014 Gaza war.
+It was the first time sirens had rung out in the city since the 2014 Gaza war between the territory’s dominant Hamas Islamists and Israel.
+There have been several smaller rounds of fighting since, reined in by Egyptian and U.N. mediations.

-About 40 minutes after the alarm went up, traffic was flowing normally on Tel Aviv’s main Ayalon highway.

-The military said two rockets were launched from the Gaza Strip and it would provide further details later.
-Israeli media said Prime Minister Benjamin Netanyahu was convening senior military and security officers to evaluate the situation.

-There was no immediate claim of responsibility in the Gaza Strip, where its dominant Hamas group was engaged on Thursday in talks with Egypt on a long-term ceasefire with Israel.
+There was no claim of responsibility in the Gaza Strip, where Hamas was engaged on Thursday in talks with Egypt on a long-term ceasefire with Israel.

+“This was basically a surprise,” Manelis said, adding that Israel had no advance intelligence warnings of the rocket fire.

+“We don’t know who carried it out (but) the Hamas organization is the main organization in the Strip.
+It is responsible for what happens within the Strip and what emanates from it.”

 Tensions have been high for the past year along the Israel-Gaza frontier since Palestinians began violent protests near Israel’s border fence that have often drawn a lethal response from the Israeli military.